rjpower/falcon/README.md

 **How is Falcon different from PyPy?**

 PyPy is a tracing compiler, whereas Falcon is just an efficient interpreter implementation.
-PyPy might make The main motivation for Falcon is that an approach like PyPy breaks extension modules written using the C API, whereas Falcon is an attempt to see how fast you can get Python while maintaining a PyObject representation (which extension modules depend on).
+PyPy might speed up your code by several orders of magnitude but it will also choke on any extension code which depends on the Python C API.
+Falcon, on the other hand, aims only for modest performance gains but preserves the PyObject data representation necessary to avoid breaking extension modules.

 **Does Falcon support all of Python?**